zenn1989/ffcms/README.md

 * CronTasks (new)

 # Latest news
-We are realise the next ffcms release - 2.0.2 version.
+We are realise the next ffcms release - 2.0.3 version.
 System API version: 2.
-More improvement - use php5 namespaces, static singleton model and other imrovement.
+More improvement - use php5 namespaces, static singleton model and other futures.
 Also the 2.0.0 version of ffcms support TWIG syntax in templates.
-More info about release 2.0.0: [about 2.0.0 alpha](http://ffcms.ru/en/news/future/prepare-ffcms-2.html), [about 2.0.0 release](http://ffcms.ru/en/news/future/ffcms-release-2.html)
+More info about release 2.*.*: [about 2.0.0 alpha](http://ffcms.ru/en/news/future/prepare-ffcms-2.html), [about 2.0.0 release](http://ffcms.ru/en/news/future/ffcms-release-2.html)

 # System requirement
 FFCMS can working on next service: